Hello Mamas, are you one of those wondering how to survive long car rides with toddlers in preparation for your next family road trip?

 We decided to make our overnight stop in Santo Domingo de la Calzada – a place that my husband had a very good memory of for its beauty when he was doing the Camino de Santiago by bicycle when he was 17 years old.

-We stayed in a hostel in the center, had breakfast, and availed of a guided tour to see the beautiful and historic Church of Santo Domingo de la Calzada, and back to the road again.
+We stayed in a hostel in the center, had breakfast, availed of a guided tour to see the beautiful and historic Church of Santo Domingo de la Calzada, roamed around a bit in the plaza, and back to the road again.